Hi, my name is Lenny

 Sept - Dec 2017

-As an Undergraduate Research Assistant, I assisted in evaluating the perceptual uniformity of the ICtCp colour space by implementing a subjective testing program with the Blackmagic DeckLink SDK and a UHD Reference Monitor, filtering pre-test data and analyzing post-test results.
+Working as a Research Assistant, I assisted in evaluating the perceptual uniformity of the ICtCp colour space by implementing a subjective testing program with the Blackmagic DeckLink SDK, filtering pre-test data and analyzing post-test results.

 Software Engineering Intern | San Francisco Bay Area